Statistical Weather and Climate Information

 The Global Climate at a Glance (GCAG) web application can be used to retrieve monthly and annual global temperature anomaly maps that date back to 1880.
 Users can also create time series for locations around the globe by selecting a point on the map.
 The interactive interface allows users to adjust the vertical and horizontal axes of the time series plots to view selected range of months or years of data or to view the entire period of record.

 Global Temperature Anomalies

 This page provides direct access and explanatory material for NCEI's global-scale and near-global-scale temperature anomalies products.
 Values are broken out by hemisphere (southern, northern) or by surface type (land, ocean).
 The values are compared to the 20th century average (positive numbers: warmer than the 20th century average; negative numbers: cooler).

 Global Temperature and Precipitation Maps

-The user can select temperature or precipitation anomalies as they were reported by NCDC's Climate Monitoring Branch.
+The user can select temperature or precipitation anomalies as they were reported by NCEI's Climate Monitoring Branch.